oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-Testing for `Parser` and `Command` classes was priority as they deal with user input, which is where many logic bugs can be introduced.
-Integration testing between `Parser` and `Command` was also important as these two classes worked together directly to extract parameters and execute commands.
-Unit tests were implemented first with possible inputs that would break the program.
-Once the two classes were tested separately, integration tests were introduced to ensure that the core functionality was working.
+Testing for `Parser` and `Command` classes was priority as they deal with user input.
+Integration testing between `Parser` and `Command` was also important as these two classes worked together directly to execute commands.
+Unit tests were implemented with possible inputs that would break the program.
+Integration tests were introduced to ensure that the core functionality was working.

 ### Contributions to documentation

 #### User Guide

-For the user guide, I added the segments for components I implemented.
+I added the segments for components I implemented to the UG.
 I also added the segment for Add command.
 I also helped to update the FAQ, design the logo and rephrase the introduction.
 Apart from that, I made many edits improve the phrasing of the guide to be more audience-centric and beginner-friendly.

 ### Contributions to DG

 My main contributions to DG comes in the form of sequence diagrams.
-I created sequence diagrams and helped my teammates check and correct their sequence diagrams.
+I created sequence diagrams and helped check and correct others' sequence diagrams.
 I also contributed to the standardisation of sequence diagrams.
 I also contributed explanations for the components implemented by me.
 Apart from that, I also added the details for `ModuleList` class, `Command` class and the `Add` command.

 ### Contributions to team-based tasks

-I edited non-feature specific portions of the UG and DG such as the introduction and the content pages for both.
+I edited portions of the UG and DG such as the introduction and the content pages for both.
 I also reviewed my teammates' code, in particular look out for the reasons for failed gradle builds.
 I also hunted for bugs by writing unit tests for `Parser` and `Command`.
 I also tagged issues found and assign issues to myself and teammates.

 ### Reviews and PRs

 I helped the team with repository maintenance, mostly about git (Pull Requests, Branches, Merge Conflicts etc).
 Here is a list of some non-trivial pull requests I helped to review and merge:

 [#44](https://github.com/AY2021S2-CS2113T-W09-2/tp/pull/44), [#58](https://github.com/AY2021S2-CS2113T-W09-2/tp/pull/58),
 [#77](https://github.com/AY2021S2-CS2113T-W09-2/tp/pull/77), [#82](https://github.com/AY2021S2-CS2113T-W09-2/tp/pull/82),